Israeli forces rescue 2 hostages as airstrikes kill around 100 Palestinians in Rafah | KRDO

 According to the White House, Biden “reaffirmed his view that a military operation in Rafah should not proceed without a credible and executable plan for ensuring the safety of and support for the more than one million people sheltering there.”

-Correction: This story has been updated to correct the spelling of Daniel Hagari’s name.
+Matthew Miller, the US State Department spokesman, reiterated Monday that the US does not support “any military campaign in Rafah” that did not offer a “credible plan” to protect the more than 1 million Palestinian civilians who are estimated to be in Rafah, many of whom have been displaced from other parts of the strip.

-CNN’s Vasco Cotovio, Nic Robertson and Jo Shelley contributed to this report
+CNN’s Kareem Khadder, Mostafa Salem, Jen Deaton, Max Saltman, Vasco Cotovio, Nic Robertson, Jo Shelley, Michael Conte, Amir Tal, Michael Rios and Jennifer Hansler contributed to this report

 The-CNN-Wire

-Note: Correction: This story has been updated to correct the spelling of Daniel Hagari’s name.
-It was later updated to more accurately characterize the circumstances surrounding the deaths of three Israeli hostages in December, and to more fully report a statement from US State Department spokesman Matthew Miller.